bbqkees/ems-esp-domoticz-plugin/README.md

 ## Compatibility
 The plugin works with all versions of EMS-ESP.
 So the old versions with the Telnet interface are supported but also the new versions with the web interface (1.9.0 and onwards).<br>
 <b>In firmware 1.9.2 the MQTT topics have changed though.
 I am going to provide a major update.
+A test version is ready in the dev channel. <br>
 Its recommended to stay on 1.9.1 until further notice.
-If you are on 1.9.2 or later, hc1 will work.</b><br>
+If you are on 1.9.2 or later, hc1 will now work.</b><br>
 <br>
 There have been a lot of additions in the EMS-ESP firmware lately particularly regarding support for multiple heating circuit.<br>
 There is no support for multiple heating circuits in the plugin yet.<br>